 Large language model topic modelling

-NOTE: that API calls to Gemini are not considered secure, so please only submit redacted, non-sensitive tabular files to this source.
-Also, large language models are not 100% accurate and may produce biased or harmful outputs.
+NOTE: Large language models are not 100% accurate and may produce biased or harmful outputs.
 All outputs from this app absolutely need to be checked by a human to check for harmful outputs, hallucinations, and accuracy.

-Choose a tabular data file (xlsx or csv) of open text to extract topics from.
+Choose a tabular data file (xlsx, csv, parquet) of open text to extract topics from.

 Select the open text column of interest.
 In an Excel file, this shows columns across all sheets.